mailgagannow/laravel-assignment/README.md

 ### Setup
 - When you are done with installation, copy the `.env.example` file to `.env`

+- Add your database credentials to the necessary `env` fields

 - Generate the application key